Ratio of Debt-to-Income

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you have paid your other recurring loans.

-Typically, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, and the like.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing